fish30008/LFA_Artiom_Bozadji/README.md

 A DFA is a restricted version of an NFA with deterministic behavior.
 It is defined by:
 A finite set of states ( Q ).

-A finite alphabet Σ\Sigma\Sigma.
+A finite alphabet Σ.

 A transition function δ:Q×Σ→Q, which maps each state and symbol to exactly one next state (no ε-transitions or ambiguity).

 An initial state q0∈Qq_0 \in Qq_0 \in Q.

-A set of final states F⊆QF \subseteq QF \subseteq Q.
+A set of final states F⊆QF subseteq Q.

 DFAs are deterministic: at every step, the next state is uniquely determined by the current state and input.
 While less expressive in definition than NFAs, they recognize the same class of languages (regular languages) and are easier to implement in practice.